 First of all, it is necessary to know what the customer’s expectations / requirements are.
-If these are not yet written down on paper, that will be the first step.
+Without that, any electronics development is bound to become costly.
+If the requirements are not yet written down on paper, that will be the first step.
 Both the customer and the developer need to think carefully about the consequences of adding or omitting any requirement.
 Both may lead to additional work.

 The functional requirements describe at an abstract level what the solution should do.